-Domestically, getting payroll right should be a given, but as soon as you have a need for global payroll, be it one employee or 1,000 employees, or in one country or 10 countries, managing your international payroll processing becomes a complicated task.
+Domestically, getting payroll right should be a given, but as soon as you have a need for a global payroll, be it one employee or 1,000 employees, or in one country or 10 countries, managing your international payroll processing becomes a complicated task.
 The complexity often results in failing processes.
-In the EY survey on global payroll, 85% of respondents said there was room for improvement in their payroll operations, yet too many companies continue with their inefficient global payroll model, failing to optimize for their business expansion goals.
+In this EY survey on international payroll, 85% of respondents said there was room for improvement in their payroll operations, yet too many companies continue with their inefficient payroll model, failing to optimize for their business expansion goals.

-Each country brings its own nuances and its own headaches.
-In its simplest of forms, failure to get the payroll processes right can lead to unhappy and unpaid employees.
+In its simplest form, failure to get payroll processes right can lead to unhappy and unpaid employees.
 It also risks non-compliance, which can lead to heavy penalties damaging the company’s reputation.
 Some of the challenges involved in global payroll include:

 Considering the potential damage to a company’s reputation, employee trust and audit risk, international payroll processing should be high on a company’s agenda but all too often isn’t.
 For many companies, global workforce management is carried out in-house.
 ERP (enterprise resource planning) solutions are largely conducted in-house, but they can be costly and inefficient to implement in countries where an organization has just a handful of employees.

-Outsourcing is another option.
-Companies that cannot justify the large cost of an in-house ERP with a global payroll solution can instead outsource some, or all, of their payroll functions to local providers.
+Outsourcing is another option for many international companies.
+Companies that cannot justify the large cost of an in-house ERP with a international payroll solution can instead outsource some, or all, of their payroll functions to local providers.
 Whilst these can lower costs, having to manage and administer all the compliance, data aggregation, technology, and security requires resources too.
 Global workforce management can be conducted on a multiple outsource solution, but the contracted service level agreements and the aggregation needed to centralize the global payroll functions, can often prove demanding and inefficient.

-An expert global payroll provider offers full multinational payroll integration, implementing uniformed payroll management and reporting across whatever country your company employs in.
-With full transparency, you have the ability to monitor the control and consistency of your international payroll process to ensure optimized performance throughout.
-For your company, a global payroll services provider can provide the platform you need to analyse real-time interactive reporting on a global scale across all stages of your payroll process.
-Your headquartered management can have a current, complete, and consolidated snapshot of your global payroll data at the touch of a button.
+- Business intelligence insights: a global payroll services provider can provide the B.I reports you need to analyse real-time interactive reporting on a global scale across all stages of your payroll process.
+Your senior management can get a current, complete and consolidated snapshot of your international payroll data at the touch of a button.

-The technology behind a global payroll provider offers the opportunity to integrate with other HRIS, such as time and attendance systems and accounting software.
+- HRIS integrations: The technology behind an international payroll provider offers the opportunity to integrate with other HRIS, such as time and attendance systems and accounting software.
 The integrated payroll platform provides a streamlined and flexible process which reduces manpower costs and improves efficiency at the same time.

-Lastly, a benefit of using a global payroll provider for all your international payroll processing, is a thorough knowledge that only a local expert can deliver.
-Understanding the different nuances of each country, including holidays, can make a difference to the engagement levels of the employees.
-Remember, a happy workforce is a productive workforce and for your company to optimize its business expansion, you want your employees on board as much as possible.
+- Happy local workforce: A benefit of using an international payroll service for all your payroll processing, is a thorough knowledge that only a local expert can deliver.
+Understanding the different nuances of each country can make a difference to the engagement levels of the employees.

 Global Payroll for the New World of Work